TheArturthur/CoppermindScraper/Cosmere/Nightblood.md

   <<Szeth\|Szeth>> wielding Nightblood
 ### Appearance
 For more images, see [[Nightblood/Gallery\|/Gallery]].
 Nightblood is completely black, both blade and hilt.
 The blade is thin, long, and straight, with cutting edges on both sides.
 The cross guard is referred to as being hooked.
 The hilt has a pommel.
 Its overall size is noted as large; most likely, Nightblood was made to fit the proportions of a [[Returned\|Returned]].
 It is surprisingly heavy when sheathed.
-Nightblood was originally made of steel before being Awakened.
+Nightblood was originally made of steel before being Awakened, and is no longer made of normal metal.
 It has an aluminum scabbard with a clasp on it to prevent easy release of Nightblood.
 The scabbard was not directly involved in Nightblood's Awakening and it has not been revealed when it was created, or by whom.
 Based on Vasher and Vivenna's statements, Nightblood could be around fifty-three all the way to sixty inches (135 cm - 152 cm) long overall, with a blade length somewhere between forty-three to forty-six inches.

 ### Personality
 >“*I'm not bloodthirsty.
 I just want to be useful.*”
-\-Nightblood[10]
+\-Nightblood[11]

 Nightblood is sentient but lacks a human context for its intelligence (sapience).
 Time has no meaning for it, nor can it understand the dynamic aspect of human personalities.
 The first hours of its life are imprinted into its memory, and it cannot overwrite the initial experiences, such as [[Denth\|Denth]] being fond of it and Shashara being alive.
 It is, however, very capable in some ways, able to grow and learn.
 Vasher tends to underestimate its capacity to change.